The best filmmaking is the filmmaking you don’t notice.

 And in doing so, he invites us to luxuriate in the stupidity of humans.

 The pacing reinforces this.
 Everything in Barry Lyndon is slow.
-The camera moves like it’s gliding through a museum.
+The camera moves as slowly as a visitor in a museum.
 The actors speak with measured deliberation.
-Those pauses—”Oh my God, though I cannot say how...
-Oh my God”—they’re not natural speech rhythms.
-They’re theatrical, formal, absurd.
+Those pauses, ”Oh my God, though I cannot say how...
+Oh my God”, sound theatrical, formal and absurd rather than natural.

 The invisible language here is about creating distance and inviting observation rather than identification.
 Most movies want you to identify with characters, to feel what they feel, to be swept up in uncertainty about what happens next.

 Kubrick wants you to observe from a position of superior knowledge.
-He wants you to watch these people—beautiful, foolish, doomed—make their mistakes with full awareness of what’s coming.
+He wants you to watch these people, beautiful, foolish, doomed, make their mistakes with full awareness of what’s coming.
 It creates this strange, melancholic comedy.

 The technique is all about pacing and narration working together to create ironic distance.
 The slow pace gives you time to think, to appreciate the absurdity.
 The omniscient narrator denies you suspense but gives you the pleasure of watching inevitability unfold.